myTomorrows/devops-assignment/README.md

 - Avoid using hardcoded values in the Helm charts or Terraform code; instead, apply best practices such as using secrets, config maps, and variables wherever possible.
 - The Kubernetes cluster can be hosted on any platform of your choice (Minikube, Kind, or any cloud provider).
 - Please create a README.md:
-    - Explaining how the code works, how to deploy the application and how to verify its successful deployment.
+    - Explaining how the code works, how to deploy the application, and how to verify its successful deployment.
     - Explain the decisions made during the design and implementation of the solution.
-    - Explain the networking strategy you would adopt to deploy production ready applications on AWS.
+    - Explain the networking strategy you would adopt to deploy production-ready applications on AWS.
     - Describe how you would implement a solution to grant access to various AWS services to the deployed application.
-    - Describe how would you automate deploying the solution across multiple environments using CI/CD.
+    - Describe how you would automate deploying the solution across multiple environments using CI/CD.
     - Discuss any trade-offs considered when designing the solution.
     - Explain how scalability, availability, security, and fault tolerance are addressed in the solution.
     - Suggest any potential enhancements that could be made to improve the overall solution.